Hows your website doing?

 Or does it?

-Sure, resources and cash flow certainly help to make a great website but what’s just as important is knowledge on how to make a great website.
+Resources and cash flow certainly help to make a great website but what’s just as important is knowledge on how to make a great website.

-That’s what alot of small business websites lack.
+That’s what a lot of small business websites lack.

 The knowledge on what works and what doesn’t.

-The knowledge of online marketing.
+The knowledge of online marketing and the digital landscape.

 And the knowledge of web design and deployment.

-Well, have no fear as I am here.
+Have no fear as I am here.

 I run a web design studio in the Romford & Hornchruch areas of Essex and I’ve built websites for global companies and dozens of small businesses just like you.